 Visualizing Variance

 Beyond basic histograms and box plots, consider more advanced visualization techniques for deeper insights.
 Violin plots combine aspects of box plots and kernel density plots, offering a richer depiction of the data's distribution, including modes and skewness.
-Scatter plots can reveal patterns and relationships between variables, helping to understand how variance in one variable might be related to variance in another.
+In practice, scatter plots can reveal patterns and relationships between variables, helping to understand how variance in one variable might be related to variance in another.
 Interactive visualizations, which allow users to dynamically explore the data, can be particularly powerful for uncovering subtle variations and outliers that might be missed with static displays.

 Choosing the Right Formula

 The distinction between population and sample variance is not merely a matter of applying different formulas; it reflects a fundamental difference in the goals of the analysis.
-When calculating population variance, the aim is to describe the variability within the entire population, treating it as a complete and self-contained entity.
+Still, when calculating population variance, the aim is to describe the variability within the entire population, treating it as a complete and self-contained entity.
 In contrast, when calculating sample variance, the goal is to estimate the variability within a larger population based on a smaller sample.
 The (n-1) correction factor in the sample variance formula accounts for the fact that a sample is likely to underestimate the true variability of the population, as it is less likely to capture extreme values.

 Handling Outliers